 Interest rates go up and down to reflect economic change, as well as buying and borrowing behaviours at the time.
 Here are some key factors that can influence interest rates for savings accounts:

-• Bank of England base rate: Interest rates are influenced by the Bank of England’s base rate.
+- Bank of England base rate: Interest rates are influenced by the BoE’s base rate.
 So, if the base rate goes up or down it can affect the interest rates that banks offer to their customers.

 How does the Bank of England interest rate affect savings rates?

-The Bank of England (BoE) sets the Bank Rate, or base rate, for the UK.
+The BoE sets the Bank Rate, or base rate, for the UK.
 This can then influence what interest rates banks across the country offer.
 For savers, if the base rate rises you would expect to see the interest you earn from your savings increase.
-BoE usually raises interest rates in an effort to tackle inflation.
+The BoE usually raises interest rates in an effort to tackle inflation.
 If people face higher borrowing costs, such as higher interest rates on loans and credit cards, they’re less likely to spend.
-But the Bank rate isn’t the only factor that affects interest rates - they can change due to other factors explained above.
+But the Bank Rate isn’t the only factor that affects interest rates – they can change due to other factors explained above.

 How do world events affect high-interest savings accounts?